SatyaFullStackERP/CAPM-Student-Notes/README.md

 In simple words, using a dev container is a great way to:

-	• Start coding quickly with all the right tools already set up
+	• Start coding quickly with all the required tools already set up inside the container – without installing anything on our local machine

 	• Skip the headache of installing and configuring software-Since everything is defined in the container (e.g., via Dockerfile or devcontainer.json), you don’t need to manually install anything on your main system.